 In essence, with mobile-first, Google has been moving from your desktop site as the ‘source of truth’ and instead making indexing/ranking decisions based on your mobile site.

-The core consideration is that mobile and desktop content should be the same.
+The core consideration is that mobile and desktop content should be the same (and both should follow Google’s E-E-A-T and YMYL guidelines as well).
 In particular, the content that can have an impact upon crawling, indexing and ranking:

 In short, this is both ‘content for the user’ and ‘signals for the search engines.’
-We’ll dig into why each is important further on.
+For example, if you use link-building tools for outreach, the recipient of your backlink request might view the page on your site on mobile.
+So, naturally, it should load fast and look correct.
+We’ll dig more into why each is important further on.

 There’s essentially 3 different ways that you can have a mobile site:

 - Responsive design (most common) – you serve a single page, which responsively adapts the design to fit the device size.
 The same code is used, whether it is mobile or not.

 - Dynamic serving – the server checks the User Agent, and depending on the value (mobile, tablet or desktop), sends out different HTML, CSS and JS code, on the same URL.